deedeeharris/scripts/README.md

 # scripts
 A lists of scripts that I've edited and used in my different projects.
+Please use!